 Place the doors face-down on something soft like a cushion of rags or piece of carpet.
 Remove the old gaskets from the door by pulling and prying it out with a screwdriver.
 Then use the screwdriver to scrape the old gasket adhesive from the door.
 Now run a 1/4" (6 mm) bead of high temperature silicone in the door frame gasket groove of the door gasket.
 Starting from the middle of the door, top or bottom, press the gasket (A) into the groove.
 Do not stretch the gasket as you place it.
 Leave the gasket about 1/2" long when you cut it and press the end into the groove.
 Tuck any loose fibres under the gasket and into the silicone.
-Repeat for other door.
+Repeat for the other door.
 Make sure when closing doors that the cords overlap each other slightly to ensure a good seal.
 Close the door and do not use the fireplace for 24 hours until silicone dries.

-To replace the central door seal (B), use a screwdriver to unscrew the clamping rectangular washers.
+To replace the central door seal (B), use a screwdriver to unscrew the clamping rectangular washers (C).
 Remove the old cord.
 Cut the appropriate length of the cord (B).
-Tighten one end of the new cord with the rectangular washer then guide the cord on the outer side of the door through the central door support clearance.
+Tighten one end of the new cord with the rectangular washer (D) then guide the cord on the outer side of the door through the central door support clearance.
 Guide the cord back to the inner door side and with a slight tension and lock it in place with the second washer.
 Do not use silicone for this cord.
-Make sure that the right door press well on the center door gasket to ensure a good seal.
+Make sure that the right door presses well on the center door gasket to ensure a good seal.

-Location Length Dimensions On each door frame 37 1⁄2" (95 cm) 7/8" round (22.2cm) Center door gasket 17" (43 cm) Round 1/8" (3 mm)
+Location Length Dimensions On each door frame (A) 39" (99 cm) Round 5/8" (16 mm) Center door gasket (B) 18" (46 cm) Round 1/8" (5 mm)

-5.1.6 Replacing the Glass Gasket and/or the Glass
+5.1.6 Replacing the Glass